dumichgh/Matlab-toolkit-for-ADC-GNC/README.md

 The detailed descriptions of INPUT and OUTPUT structures of each processing step are included in the "README" files for the three main workflow routines:
 "buildSysTrGNLmap.p", "scaninfo_combo.p", and "buildGNCav4trdwi_combo.p"
-(Additional auxiliary p-code is provided for dependencies not included in the main libraries for MATLAB R2019b+)
+(Additional auxiliary p-code is provided in "utils" folder for dependencies not included in the "main" p-libraries for MATLAB R2019b+)

 PREREQUISITES: